4. Contributing to PyPop

 • Keep each issue focused on one specific problem.
 Each issue should be focused on one problem.
 Don’t use an issue for open-ended discussion, or as a place to collect all issues with pypop you run into.
 If, during the comments, you discover another bug, unrelated to the current issue, please open up a new issue and reference it in the current issue.

 • Run the test suite.
-In many cases, especially if you are investigating a new platform (e.g. new architecture) developers may ask you run the full test suite via pytest, see run unit tests with pytest. in “verbose” mode (i.e. pytest -v).
+In many cases, especially if you are investigating a new platform (e.g. new architecture) developers may ask you run the full test suite via pytest, see run unit tests. in “verbose” mode (i.e. pytest -v).
 If you do this, please supply the output of the resulting temporary directories on your issue (see the unit test section for more details).
 Note that you will likely need to clone the main repository as the unit tests are not distributed with the binary wheels.

 Documentation improvements